HIDE810/CTRPluginFramework-BlankTemplate/README.md

-# CTRPluginFramework - Blank Template
+# MultiFunc3gx
-A blank CTRPF plugin to be used by [Luma3DS with plugin loader](https://github.com/Nanquitas/Luma3DS/releases).
+A blank CTRPF plugin to be used by [Luma3DS with plugin loader](https://github.com/mariohackandglitch/Luma3DS/releases).

 A list of [all the code types supported by the ActionReplay is available here](https://gist.github.com/Nanquitas/d6c920a59c757cf7917c2bffa76de860).